Accomplished, determined, courageous and enterprising.

-- Write your full name, mobile number, email id and skype id.
-That's it.
+- Write your full name, mobile number, email id and present location.

 Your full name and contact details are the only things which are absolutely important with minimal space consumption.

-Given the fact that a marketing head resume would have heavy content to enter, it is important to keep in mind the space constraint.
+Given the fact that a marketing head resume would have heavy content, it is important to keep the space constraint in mind.